 The imposing scenery on the Isle of Skye, including the volcanic rocks of the Cuillin hills, dynamic cliffs at Storr and fossilised dinosaur footprints on the shore at Staffin, have helped the Misty Isle into the runner-up spot in Scotland and number five in the UK.

-The Isle of Arran, home to the mountain Goatfell, is known for its examples of unconformity – rock formations identified by 18th-century Scottish geologist James Hutton,described as the father of modern geology.
+The Isle of Arran, home to the mountain Goatfell, is famous for its examples of unconformity – rock formations identified by 18th-century Scottish geologist James Hutton, know as the father of modern geology.

 The Ayrshire island came out third in Scotland and ninth overall.